-9. a) Progression through Advanced Pharmacy Practice Experience (APPE) Rotations:
+10. a) Progression through Advanced Pharmacy Practice Experience (APPE) Rotations:

-If a student fails one APPE rotation and the Experiential Course Coordinator or site personnel have not identified 'serious concerns' regarding the student's delivery of patient care (see information on Serious Concerns below), the student may be permitted to continue in subsequently scheduled rotations.
-At the start of the next rotation scheduled (in a similar rotation type), the student will be required to develop a learning contract and a plan, in consultation with the preceptor and experiential coordinator, to address the area(s) of deficiency identified in the previous rotation.
+If a student fails one rotation and the Experiential Course Coordinator or site personnel have not identified 'serious concerns' regarding the student's delivery of patient care (see section on Serious Concerns, below), the student may be permitted to continue in subsequently scheduled rotations.
+At the start of the next rotation scheduled (of a similar rotation type), the student will be required to develop a learning contract and a plan, in consultation with the preceptor and Experiential Course Coordinator, to address the area(s) of deficiency identified in the failed rotation.